 The Department of Theatre Arts and Performance Studies (TAPS) is the intellectual and artistic center for the aesthetic, historical, literary, practical, and theoretical explorations of performance in global perspective – theatre, dance, speech, time-based art, and even performative “roles” in everyday life.
 The TAPS concentration offers three tracks with many points of overlap among them: Performance Studies, Theatre Arts, and Dance.
 Concentrators gain exposure to a broad spectrum of performance modes and methods -- acting, directing, dance, and writing, and chose an avenue of focus among them.
-In addition, TAPS concentrators with an interest in socially engaged performance that tackles complex social issues may pursue the Engaged Scholars Program.
 Everyone graduates having studied craft, gained familiarity with history, and investigated the role of performance arts in culture.

 Theatre Arts Track